TheoKanning/RoboND-Rover-Project/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Improvements:
+Better RGB threshold to include shadowy areas because my algorithm does a good job of avoiding walls anyway

 ![alt text][image3]